kevinwatson/rails-microservices-book/070-chapter-06.md

 ## Introduction

+Messaging communication systems are a critical component when designing distributed systems.
+They are used to provide a layer in your platform architecture which is used to shuffle messages between services.
+A message layer provides a endpoint for services to communicate.
+Each servie only needs to know how to communicate with the message queue, which queues to subscribe to, and which queues to listen on.

-Messaging communication systems are used as a critical component when designing distributed systems.
-NATS is one such messaging platform which provides security, resiliency, is scalable and can meet the performance requirements of most systems.
-As of the time of this writing, it has clients written in over 30 programming languages.
+NATS is one such messaging system that provides security, resiliency, is scalable and can meet the performance requirements of most platforms.
+As of the time of this writing, NATS has clients written in over 30 programming languages.

-1. NATS Server
-1. Rabbit MQ ??
-1. Setup
-1. Testing
-1. Monitoring
-1. Wrap-up
+In this chapter, we'll spin up a NATS server.
+We'll test it by publishing and subscribing to messages using a telnet client.

 ## Let's run it